anissen/solitaire/tasks.md

 * Possible bug: Resetting tutorial would cause a player to get multiple scores on that game seed
 * Disabled audio is re-enabled when app is resumed (Sean, Kim, Anne)
 * MORE BUGS IN "BETA FEEDBACK"-SECTION!
-* Strive *modifies* number of suits globally!
-* Strive games cannot be loaded (maybe something with how the decks are set-up?)

 iOS specific:
 * iOS app icon